 I’ll admit it—I’m addicted.
 I know it’s not always good for me and I spend way too much money on it, but I can’t help it.
 I love the look of it, in all its different varieties, I love the smell, and I love what it does for me.
 I can’t live without it.

-The Beauty Gene was not passed down to me from my mother.
-She rarely buys makeup, and usually only wears a little foundation, a little lipstick and a light coat of mascara.
-Growing up, I would jump at the chance to play with her ancient makeup or gasp! be allowed to purchase a Bonne Bell lipgloss or Wet n’ Wild nail polish of my own.
+The beauty gene was not passed down to me from my mother.
+She rarely buys makeup, and usually only wears a little foundation, a little lipstick and one coat of mascara.
+Growing up, I would jump at the chance to play with her ancient makeup or gasp! be allowed to purchase a Bonne Bell lip gloss or Wet n’ Wild nail polish of my own.